bella234428/Quize-app/README.md

 ## *Project Setup*
-✅ Multiple-choice questions on earthquake facts and safety
+Multiple-choice questions on earthquake facts and safety

-📊 Score tracking and result summary
+Score tracking and result summary

-🔁 Option to restart the quiz
+ option to restart the quiz

-📱 Responsive design for mobile and desktop
+ Responsive design for mobile and desktop

-🎨 Clean and intuitive user interface
+Clean and intuitive user interface

 ## *Programming Language used*